shakes76/PatternFlow/recognition/45737455-Segment_ISICs/README.md

 ---

+Deep supervision is employed in the localization pathway by integrating segmentation layers at different levels of the network, and combining them via elementwise summation to form the final network output.
 Throughout the network, leaky ReLU nonlinearities with a negative slope of `1e-2` is used for all feature map computing convolutions.
+The final layer is either a sigmoid activation (for binary class) or a softmax activation (for multi-class).
 See also the improved U-Net paper [[1]](#Reference) for more details.

 ## Dataset